higerra/ridi_imu/README.md

 1. *Installing Glog, Gflags, CMake, BLAS & LAPACK*

-Referring to the instructions stated on Ceres-Solver Documentation the following commands need to be executed,:
+Referring to the instructions stated on [Ceres-Solver Documentation](http://ceres-solver.org/installation.html) the following commands need to be executed to install the dependencies for Ceres:
 ```
 # CMake
 sudo apt-get install cmake